twoton-tdr/Etch-a-Sketch/README.md

+# Etch A Sketch

-git This is an Etch-A-Sketch website that I created as part of The Odin Project curriculum
+This is a webapp that I created as part of The Odin Project curriculum.

-Live demonstration is here:
+Live demonstration:
 https://twoton-tdr.github.io/Etch-a-Sketch/